xmos/vocalfusion-rpi-setup/README.md

 This repository provides a simple-to-use automated script to configure the Raspberry Pi to use **xCORE VocalFusion** for audio.

-**Note:** This repository is designed for use within the following **xCORE VocalFusion** repository:
-- xCORE VocalFusion Kit for AVS: https://github.com/xmos/vocalfusion-avs-setup

 This setup will perform the following operations:

 - enable the I2S, I2C and SPI interfaces